ethandsmith/DrSmith/README.md

 Change other settings as necessary

-Return to Termiinal and run it:
+Return to Terminal and run it:

 ```bash
 $ ruby drsmith.rb